-The Laredo Independent School District is committed to sustain the Transformation to Educational Excellence Model strategies beyond the program completion date in order to ensure the continued enhancement of student academic achievement.
+The Laredo Independent School District is committed to sustain the Transformation To Education Excellence Model strategies beyond the program completion date in order to ensure the continued enhancement of student academic achievement.

-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 240901 County-District No. by telephone/e-mail/FAX on School Years 2010-2013 Amendment No. Texas Title I Priority Schools Grant Amerionene no. Schedule #48-Program Description Part 2: Project Management Cont : Responses are limited to one page each , front aldo antici with a fant altra pa smaller than 9 point (Arial or Verdan Side only, with a tone size no Grant Project Manager Qualificat ions - Describe the qualifications of the person : selected to be the project manager for this grant on the campus.
-The Principal (Project Manager) qualif tications are as follows: Certification in Educational Activity dministration.
-Coordinates, reviews, develop os, and revises instructional programs and related curriculum and materials.
-Evaluates findings including s tudent achievement to examine the effectiveness and use of instructional materials. elopment, disseminates information regarding cur bserve classroom instructional methods to facilitat Compiles and maintains report rts, records, contract management, and complianc e. program. · responsibilities to ensure compliance with Texas E ducation Agency standards. gies and Coordinated Professional Development.
-Work with School Leaders on issues relating to Student Services and Academic Achievement.
-Program Coordination and Planning while engaging in Professional Development sessions, Student Tutoring, Mentoring, Advisement and Enrichment.
-Ensure that all participants are e provided prescriptive and differentiated academi c support.
-Provide for Communication ar mongst coordinator, parents and district personnel Provide progress reporting.
-Provide pre and post assessment nents and make recommendations for grade level placement of students.
+The Principal (Project Manager) qualifications are as follows:

+- Certification in Educational Administration. - Coordinates, reviews, develops, and revises instructional programs and related curriculum and materials. - Evaluates findings including student achievement to examine the effectiveness and use of instructional materials. - Collaborates professional development, disseminates information regarding current research-based instructional delivery and developments, observe classroom instructional methods to facilitate academic improvement and innovation. - Compiles and maintains reports, records, contract management, and compliance. - Ensure that all at-risk students are engaged as an intricate part the Transformation To Education Excellence Model program. - Ensure that school leaders and teachers comply with state, district and program guidelines. - Developed/revised roles and responsibilities to ensure compliance with Texas Education Agency standards. - Implement District P16 strategies and Coordinated Professional Development. - Work with School Leaders on issues relating to Student Services and Academic Achievement. - Program Coordination and Planning while engaging in Professional Development sessions, Student Tutoring, Mentoring, Advisement and Enrichment. - Ensure that all participants are provided prescriptive and differentiated academic support. - Provide for Communication amongst coordinator, parents and district personnel. - Provide progress reporting. - Provide pre and post assessments and make recommendations for grade level placement of students.